pokui/nsrc-gns3/docs/scripted-setup/index.md

     don't have to re-enter them when re-running the script.
 Delete this file if you want to make a different selection.

+!!!
+Note
+    For a cloud installation, where you have only a WAN interface, you should select "none" for the LAN interface.

 ## ubridge

 You may be asked whether ubridge should be usable by non-root users.
 Say Yes.